cameronrye/frostpane/packages/example/README.md

 # Frostpane Example Site

-This is the demo/example site for the Frostpane library.
+This is the example site for the Frostpane library.
 It showcases various use cases and customization options.

 ## Running the Example